 We respond to [a] in )27) above.
 Our response to [b]: we added a different relationship between fitness and mutation rate in which the mutation rate is a continuously strictly increasing function of the fitness.
 The results of simulations with this type of strategy are presented in section 3.4 and Figure 2B.
 In short, the most important factor is the mutation rate of the wildtype and of the single mutants.
 Our response to [c]: If SIM is already extinct at the environmental change then it will not achieve adaptation; however, before the environmental change SIM is as likely to reach extinction as NM, because the mutation rate of the fittest individuals is the same as in the case of NM and the population mean fitness is slightly higher.
 To account for the possibility that a SIM population can go to extinction while waiting for adaption in a non-constant sized population, we ran competitions between NM and SIM in which SIM can suffer from the increased mutation load and lose to NM due to a decrease of the SIM sub-population size.
 Our simulation results show that SIM is advantageous over NM – see new Fig. 5 and section 3.5.
 This was also done in our previous work (Ram & Hadany 2012) with a smooth fitness landscape - SIM and NM competed over multiple environmental changes until one of them went to extinction.
 In that work, SIM was introduced at 5% and was still significantly advantageous over NM and CM.

 It could be argued that this paper investigates stress-induced mutation caused only by the “environment”, but this is questionable because in the introduction, lines 39-‐40, they define SIM as “. . . the increase of mutation rates in stressed or maladapted individuals . . .”
 Maladapted individuals can come about through non-specific deleterious mutations that occur at baseline rate U in the paper’s model.

+31. We hope that we clarified this confusion of our original manuscript.
+In our model the rate of mutation is a function of fitness, affected by all loci.
+We consider two models differing in… so "environmental SIM" means…

 Other comments: